Click the university name for information on admissions, courses, status of accreditation, and more

 MPH @ Simmons, the online Master of Public Health program from Simmons University, prepares students to become public health practitioners and address health inequity at a local, national, and global level.
 The program can be completed in 21 months.
 No GRE required to apply.

 Admissions information at Online.Simmons.edu.

-During a bachelor's degree program, students may be expected to take courses that are fundamental to their understanding of community health education practices and policies.
-This can include classes that focus on local health departments and their purpose, health and safety while working on the job, and family health and wellness.
-Proper methods for educating people from diverse backgrounds may also be addresses, since this is a central part of health education.
-As with most bachelor's programs, these degrees typically require 120 credit hours for completion.
-This amount may vary depending on where students attend college and the inclusion of any previously completed coursework.
-A few sample courses have been added below.
+During a bachelor's degree program, students may be expected to take courses that are fundamental to their understanding of community health education and health promotion practices and policies.
+This can include classes that focus on disease prevention, communication methods and techniques, worksite health promotion, and family health and wellness.
+Additionally, there will be courses that teach the proper methods for educating people from different socioeconomic and cultural backgrounds, along with classes specifically dedicated to the health and wellness of women and children.
+As with most bachelor's programs, these degrees typically require 120 credit hours for completion and often some form of an internship or capstone project.
+This may vary depending on where students attend college and the inclusion of any previously completed coursework.
+A few sample courses have been added below: